prismicio/prismic-react/messages/missing-link-properties.md

 - `url`
 - `uid` (only if your website uses a [Link Resolver][link-resolver] that uses a document's UID field)

+The following fields are not required, but are recommended:

+- `target`

 Example:

 ```tsx